dj-stripe/dj-stripe/docs/reference/settings.md

 ## DJSTRIPE_WEBHOOK_URL (=r"^webhook/\$")

-This is where you can set _Stripe.com_ to send webhook response.
+This is where you can tell Stripe to send webhook responses.
 You can set this to what you want to prevent unnecessary hijinks from unfriendly people.